SeoDecre/SeoDecre/README.md

 ### Hey, I'm Sergio! ✌

-Motivated by curiosity and a hunger for knowledge, I explore diverse interests such as theoretical computer science, logic, philosophy, literature and visual arts.
+Motivated by curiosity and a hunger for knowledge, I explore diverse interests such as theoretical computer science, logic, philosophy and visual arts.

 I study CS at the University of Pisa and work every day to refine and perfect my skills.<br>
 _The art of programming is the art of elegantly organizing complexity._